chaklam-silpasuwanchai/Django-Nuxt-FastAPI-PostgreSQL-Nginx/README.md

 3. push these images to Dockerhub or any registry, and then
 4. ssh into Azure, and tell Azure to `docker-compose pull` and `docker-compose up -d`.

+In addition, you can replace some services with what's available in the cloud for ease of management.
+For example, consider replacing postgresql with Azure database that supports postgresql or consider removing nginx since Azure supports connection between containers.
+For fastapi, you can consider using gateway or function services provided by Azure.
+Basically, when you fully used cloud services, you will later left with only the frontend and backend in the production machine.
+But in the development machine, you will still used everything above for compiling.

 For sample __docker-compose.yml__ I used in the Azure VM, see the __archives__ folder.
 Note that I removed all `.build` and `volumes` since both of them are not required in production.

 For sample GitHub actions, see this repository workflow YML file.

 ## Useful Links